(Disclosure: Some of the links below may be affiliate links)

 In some countries, it is more efficient to invest in domestic stocks than in foreign stocks.
 In that case, having a home bias will reduce your overall fees.
 And since we saw that investing fees were very important, doing so may help your overall returns.

 It is not the case in every country.
 For instance, in Switzerland, you do not have lower taxes for Swiss Stocks than for foreign stocks.
 On the other hand, ETFs for Swiss Stocks generally have higher Total Expense Ratios (TERs) than foreign stocks ETFs.
-And the Swiss Stock Exchange itself is much more expensive than American Stock Exchanges.
+And the Swiss Stock Exchange itself is much more expensive than American Stock exchanges.

 But there is one thing where they will differ: currency exchange fees.
 When you buy a U.S. ETF, you will need dollars.
-If the dollar is not your base currency, you will need to buy dollars with your local currency.
+If the dollar is not your base currency, you must buy dollars with your local currency.
 Foreign exchange conversions are not free.
 If you have a good broker like Interactive Brokers, these transactions will not be expensive.
 But for many other brokers, like DEGIRO, currency conversion can be expensive.
 So, this adds a fee that buying Swiss Stocks will not have.

 Consider the big picture